AidenDam/yolov8_inference/README.md

 DOCKER_BUILDKIT=1 docker build -t <image_name> -f Dockerfile.amd .
 ```
 **ARM platform or build in Jetson:**

+If you don't use Jetson, you need change the base runtime image to ```debian:buster``` or another image.
 ```bash
 DOCKER_BUILDKIT=1 docker build -t <image_name> -f Dockerfile.jetson .
 ```